snimu/blog/contents/hnet-thoughts/article.md

 - We can do a sort of hybrid search, where we search for very abstract, semantic similarity with some vectors, and more lexigraphic similarity with others
 - And that might be used to improve efficiency: the abstract vectors are much smaller than the ones closer to the bytes, so doing late interaction with them is much cheaper.
 This can be taken advantage of by first filtering out all chunks that aren't a semantic fit, and then searching with more granularity among the remainder.
 And of course, this  can be done in multiple stages if the hierarchy of the H-Net is deep enough

+It's effectively a set of Matryoshka embeddings (LINK), but along the sequence dimension instead of the model dimension.

 ### Dynamic chunking as a tool for science

 The authors have shown that H-Net is amazing as a DNA model.
 A model that is great at predicting DNA and performing downstream tasks on it is of course very useful (and such an H-Net could be used for embedding search over DNA chunks, [see above](#h-net-as-an-embedding-model)), but there's more: